 CDC Resources for Churches

-When they ask us, we refer them to the experts.
+How should the people of God continue to gather and worship while staying safe and healthy?
+When people ask us, we refer them to the experts.

 Each congregation must assess the information and make its own decisions as it moves forward.
 The information on those pages will be helpful in making such decisions.